maaz92/algorithmic-problems-solutions/codeland/codeland_codechef.md

 Let's introduce a concept of backedge with some examples.
 If during DFS of a node U we find an edge from one of it's descendants back to U or any of its ancestors[apart from the edge taken in the DFS from U] then we call that edge a back edge.
 Let's see some examples.

 ![Graph2](codeland_sample4.svg)
-#### We will be running a simple DFS but we will be storing and using some more information to tell us whether there's a backedge to the current node (let's say U) from one of its descendants(the edge taken in the DFS from U).
+#### We will be running a simple DFS but we will be storing and using some more information to tell us whether there's a backedge to the current node(let's say U) or any of it's ancestors from one of its descendants(the edge taken in the DFS from U).
 #### We will be using a counter in the DFS.
 Each time we are running DFS for an unvisited node, we increment that counter.
 Let's call that counter *timer*.
 This counter will help us determine the order of discovery of nodes in the DFS.
 #### Let's define an array tin[]. tin\[v\] will store the time in which DFS was run for v or the discovery time of v.
 #### Let's define an array low[]. low\[v\] will store the minimum discovery time of(all the nodes in the subtree of v or adjacent to any of the nodes in the subtree of v) in the DFS.
 The values in this array will help us determine if there exists a back edge from any of the nodes in the subtree of v or adjacent to any of the nodes in the subtree of v to v or any of its ancestors.